iRG9/AdaptiveGAN/README.md

 # AdaptiveGAN
-My implementation of the recent"Training Generative Adversarial Networks with Limited Data" paper from NVIDIA
+My implementation of the recent"Training Generative Adversarial Networks with Limited Data" paper from NVIDIA.